 How many cats can come from one cat : 10 million in 9 years?

-When I wrote an article on pet overpopulation last fall, the local shelter kindly gave me a chart, showing the unbelievable extent of cat and dog overpopulation.
+When I wrote an article on pet overpopulation for a local newspaperl, the animal shelter kindly gave me a chart, showing the unbelievable extent of cat and dog overpopulation.
 The numbers on the chart indicated each kitten can have a litter at 6-months.
 The results are exponential with one cat having an average of 2.8 kittens per litter creating over 11,606,077 kittens within 9 years if left unchecked.

 Also check out some very cool scratching posts by clicking on the image below from Modern Cat Furniture at Tuft + Paw.

 Alison Grasheim, Deputy Director of Communications, Alley Cat Allies, a national feral cat rescue, advocacy organization, shared the following information.
 “More than 70 percent of cats who enter our animal control and sheltering system are killed there.
 For feral cats, that number rises to virtually 100 percent.
-Spay/neuter is one part of many things communities can do to stop killing animals.
+Spay/neuter is one of many things communities can do to stop the killing.

-She goes on to say that even though no one claimed responsibility for creating the charts and stats, it’s been used as an advocacy tool for spaying/neutering cats for at least 18 years.
+Grasheim adds that even though no one claimed responsibility for creating the charts and stats, it’s been used as an advocacy tool for spaying/neutering cats for at least 18 years.
 Well let’s add another 6 to that to bring us into 2012, and make it 24 years.
+And in 2021, it’s still being used, and that is another 9 years, for a total of 33 years.

 It’s pretty obvious that this chart is theoretical, based on each female cat living to reproduce and each and every one of her offspring continuing to reproduce for all 7 or 9 years.
 If cats are feral, that is never going to happen.
 And even with our domestic free roaming, or even inside cats, not every cat will survive to a comfortable old age.